stfnwong/lernomatic/docs/trainer.md

 ## <a name="trainer-histrory"></a> History

 The history is saved to a seperate file in the `checkpoint_dir` which is equal to `self.checkpoint_name + '_history'`.
-The history and the remaining checkpoint data are therefore independent.
+The history and the checkpoint data are therefore independent.

-Unlike [checkpoints](trainer-checkpoints) the controls for how often the history is saved is much less granular.
+Unlike [checkpoints](#trainer-checkpoints) the controls for how often the history is saved is much less granular.
 The parameter `self.save_hist` simply determines whether or not a particular checkpoint is saved.
 By default checkpoints are saved at the end of each epoch unless `self.save_hist = False`.

 The history is saved by calling `save_history()`.
 This method takes a `str` containing the name of the history file and saves the history data to that file.